Lignocellulosic biomass

 Bagasse, the lignin-rich component of sugarcane, is a form of lignocellulosic biomass.
 Its combustion helps to power the sugar mill.
 In this photograph, the bagasse is under the blue plastic.
-Location:Proserpine, Queensland.
+Location: Proserpine, Queensland.

 Lignocellulose refers to plant dry matter (biomass), so called lignocellulosic biomass.
 It is the most abundantly available raw material on the Earth for the production of biofuels.
 It is composed of two kinds of carbohydrate polymers, cellulose and hemicellulose, and an aromatic-rich polymer called lignin.
-Any biomass rich in cellulose, hemicelluloses, and lignin are commonly referred to as lignocellulosic biomass.
+Any biomass rich in cellulose, hemicelluloses, and lignin is commonly referred to as lignocellulosic biomass.
 Each component has a distinct chemical behavior.
 Being a composite of three very different components makes the processing of lignocellulose challenging.
 The evolved resistance to degradation or even separation is referred to as recalcitrance.
 Overcoming this recalcitrance to produce useful, high value products requires a combination of heat, chemicals, enzymes, and microorganisms.
 These carbohydrate-containing polymers contain different sugar monomers (six and five carbon sugars) and they are covalently bound to lignin.

 Lignocellulosic biomass can be broadly classified as virgin biomass, waste biomass, and energy crops.
 Virgin biomass includes plants.
 Waste biomass is produced as a low value byproduct of various industrial sectors such as agriculture (corn stover, sugarcane bagasse, straw etc.) and forestry (saw mill and paper mill discards).
 Energy crops are crops with a high yield of lignocellulosic biomass produced as a raw material for the production of second-generation biofuel; examples include switchgrass (Panicum virgatum) and elephant grass.
 The biofuels generated from these energy crops are sources of sustainable energy.